-During the year ended June 30, 2004, net cash generated from operating activities was \$14.8 million, primarily reflecting our net income of \$13.0 million adjusted for non-cash amounts, which include depreciation, deferred stock compensation, and tax benefit from stock options, totaling \$5.8 million, offset by increased working capital of \$4.0 million.
-During the year ended June 30, 2003, net cash generated from operating activities was \$11.7 million, primarily reflecting our net income of \$7.7 million adjusted for non-cash amounts, which include depreciation, amortization of acquired intangible assets, deferred stock compensation, and tax benefit from stock options, totaling \$2.6 million, and lower working capital of \$1.4 million.
-During the year ended June 30, 2002, net cash generated from operating activities was \$12.8 million, primarily reflecting our net income of \$9.4 million adjusted for non-cash amounts, which include depreciation, amortization of acquired intangible assets, and deferred stock compensation, totaling \$1.9 million, and lower working capital of \$1.5 million.
+Cash Flows from Operating Activities.
+During the year ended June 30, 2005, the net cash provided by operating activities of \$42.5 million was primarily attributable to net income of \$38.0 million, plus tax benefit from stock options totaling \$10.0 million, and adjustments for non-cash charges for depreciation, amortization of deferred stock compensation, amortization of debt issuance costs, and deferred taxes totaling \$3.7 million, partially offset by a net increase in operating assets and liabilities of \$9.1 million.
+The net increase in operating assets and liabilities related primarily to a \$11.9 million increase in accounts receivable and a \$12.8 million increase in other assets consisting mainly of non-current prepaid taxes associated with our international operating structure, partially offset by higher income taxes payable, all of which reflect our higher operating levels.
+During the year ended June 30, 2004, net cash generated from operating activities was \$14.8 million, primarily reflecting our net income of \$13.0 million, plus tax benefit from stock options totaling \$4.2 million, partially offset by a net increase in operating assets and liabilities of \$3.4 million.
+During the year ended June 30, 2003, net cash generated from operating activities was \$11.7 million, primarily reflecting our net income of \$7.7 million, plus tax benefit from stock options totaling \$634,000, and adjustments for non-cash charges for depreciation, amortization of acquired intangible assets, deferred stock compensation, and deferred taxes totaling \$1.8 million, and a net decrease in operating assets and liabilities of \$1.5 million.

-Our investing activities typically relate to purchases of government-backed securities and investment-grade fixed income instruments and used cash of \$2.1 million for the year ended June 30, 2004 compared with \$18.4 million and \$20.9 million for the years ended June 30, 2003 and 2002, respectively.
+Cash Flows from Investing Activities.
+Our investing activities typically relate to purchases of government-backed securities, investment-grade fixed income instruments, and auction rate securities and used cash of \$137.7 million for the year ended June 30, 2005 compared with \$2.1 million and \$18.4 million for the years ended June 30, 2004 and 2003, respectively.
+Net cash used in investing activities during fiscal 2005 consisted of purchases of \$221.4 million for short-term investments, \$13.8 for purchases of capital assets, and a \$4.0 million investment in Foveon, Inc. partially offset by proceeds from sales and maturities of \$101.5 million for short-term investments.
+Our purchases of capital assets included our 70,000 square foot building located in Santa Clara, California.
+We used approximately \$11.7 million of cash for the purchase and reconfiguration of the building and moved our San Jose operations into the new facility in July 2005.
 Net cash used in investing activities during fiscal 2004 consisted of purchases of \$21.2 million for short-term investments, and \$908,000 for purchases of capital assets, largely offset by proceeds from sales and maturities of \$19.7 million for short-term investments and the settlement of \$240,000 of restricted cash.
 Net cash used during fiscal 2003 consisted of purchases of \$25.1 million for short-term investments, \$1.3 million for capital assets, and \$1.2 million for the acquisition of NSM, of which \$240,000 was held as restricted cash, partially offset by cash generated from sales and maturities of short-term investments.